Sell Your Manufacturing Business in Los Angeles

 While headlines focus on Hollywood and tech startups, the real backbone of LA's economy is its industrial base.
 Private equity groups and strategic buyers are aggressively pursuing LA County acquisitions for three specific reasons:

-1. The Unmatched Supply Chain: The San Fernando Valley alone contains one of the densest clusters of AS9100-certified aerospace machine shops in the world.
-Chatsworth, Canoga Park, and Northridge form an "Aerospace Alley" that feeds Lockheed Martin, Northrop Grumman, and NASA's Jet Propulsion Laboratory.
+1. The Unmatched Supply Chain: The San Fernando Valley contains one of the densest clusters of AS9100-certified aerospace machine shops in the world.
+Chatsworth, Canoga Park, Northridge, and Burbank form an "Aerospace Alley" that feeds Lockheed Martin (Burbank/Palmdale), Northrop Grumman (El Segundo), Raytheon (El Segundo), and NASA's Jet Propulsion Laboratory (Pasadena).
+More than 500 precision machine shops operate within a 20-mile radius of the 118/405 interchange.

 2. The Port Complex: The Ports of Los Angeles and Long Beach handle 40% of all U.S. container imports.
 Manufacturers and distributors in the Gateway Cities (Vernon, Commerce, South Gate) have a logistics advantage that cannot be replicated anywhere else in the country.